raspberrypilearning/pick-your-favourite/en/step_4.md

 ### Add colour to the first slot

-The background colour is the same as the webpage, which looks a bit boring.

-Next, you are going to add new colours for the first option.
+The background colour is the same as the webpage.
+Next, you will add new colours for the first option.

 --- task ---